Dimension Tables

 Add new dimension table(s)

-The modal will load the available schemas of the configured data warehouse connection.
-Once the loading finishes, select the schema containing the event table(s) you want to add.
-After selecting the schema, Mitzu will load all table names in that schema.
-Once the tables are loaded, you can choose one or multiple tables to add or choose the - ADD ALL <N> TABLES -
+The modal loads the available schemas from the configured data warehouse connection.
+Once loading finishes, select the schema containing the table(s) you want to add.
+After you pick a schema, Mitzu loads every table name in it.
+You can then choose one or more tables to add, or pick - ADD ALL <N> TABLES - to select them all (where <N> is the number of tables in the schema).

 Fetching columns can take a long time if too many tables are selected.